 It’s the voices on the audio that make it real.
 The signage gives details of the locations as we walk slowly around.

-This is the Killing Tree, where to save bullets, small children, babies were swung by their legs and cracked against the tree to kill them.
+This is the Killing Tree, where to save bullets, small children, and babies were swung by their legs and cracked against the tree to kill them.
 The Khmer mantra to justify this?

 “To dig up the grass, one must also dig up the roots”